oVirt/ovirt-site/source/feature/neutronvirtualappliance.html.md

 1. Add new vm network (e.g. named 'neutron') named in the relevant data-center.
 2. Edit the 'neutron' vnic profile of the 'neutron' network to include custom properties "mac-spoof=true"
-    1. Instructions of adding the 'mac-spoof' property can be found [here](https://github.com/oVirt/vdsm/tree/master/vdsm_hooks/macspoof).
+    1. Instructions for adding the 'mac-spoof' property can be found [here](https://github.com/oVirt/vdsm/tree/master/vdsm_hooks/macspoof).

 3. Import the neutron-appliance image as a template (e.g. named 'neutron-appliance') from the glance.ovirt.org repository.
 4. Add a new VM (i.e. named 'neutron-provider') with 4GB RAM based on 'neutron-appliance' template and with 2 vnics: